pyav/labs/README.md

 # labs
-This is a repository of codes which I work on while solving a problem, codes which I try while learning something.
+This is a repository of codes which I work on while solving problems, codes which I experiment on while learning a topic in computer science.